 Initially marketed to basketball players, it soon caught the attention of many of the best players in the NBA and NCAA.
 Kareem Abdul-Jabbar was the most notable player, but by the mid-70s, over 75% of NBA players wore these sneakers.

 Superstars In The 70’s and 80’s

 Urban kids who looked up to basketball players often wore Superstars on the street through the 70’s and 80’s.
 The shoe received national prominence, however, when Run-DMC, a rap group out of Queens, decided that they would dress on stage the way they dressed in the streets.

-They wore the chunky Superstar sneakers with the tongues pushed out and laces undone, creating a hip-hop fashion that remains popular today.
+They wore the chunky Superstar sneakers with the tongues pushed out and laces undone.
+This created a hip-hop fashion that remains popular today.
 They identified with and promoted the shoe as they went on tours across the US, popularizing it outside of basketball culture.

 “they’re black and white, white with black stripe the ones I like to wear when I rock the mic on the strength of our famous university we took the beat from the street and put it on TV”

-Run-DMC paid tribute to “the beat of the street” and rapped about the white and black Adidas logo which created demand for the Adidas Superstar across America.
+Run-DMC paid tribute to “the beat of the street” and rapped about the white and black Adidas logo.
+This created demand for the sneakers across America.

 Run-DMC Deal Signed